Kathleen Clarke: Sinn Féin

 She became a member of Sinn Féin and in 1917 was elected a member of the party's Executive.
 In 1918 (during the alleged "German Plot") she was arrested and imprisoned in Holloway Prison for eleven months.
-Imprisoned in Holloway along with Clarke were several women Irish Republican leaders - Maud Gonne, Constance Markievicz and Hanna Sheehy-Skeffington.
+Imprisoned in Holloway along with Clarke were several women Irish Republican leaders: Maud Gonne, Constance Markievicz and Hanna Sheehy-Skeffington.
 During the Irish War of Independence she served as a District Judge on the Republican Courts in Dublin.
 In 1919 she was elected as an Alderman for the Wood Quay and Mountjoy Wards of Dublin Corporation and served until the corporation was abolished in 1925.
 She was also active in the Irish White Cross.

-She was elected unopposed as a Sinn Féin Teachta Dála (TD) to the Second Dáil at the 1921 elections for the Dublin Mid constituency.
+She was elected unopposed as a Sinn Féin Teachta Dála (TD) to the Second Dáil at the 1921 elections for Dublin Mid.
 She argued against the Anglo-Irish Treaty in the Dáil debates in December 1921 and January 1922.
-She was not re-elected at the 1922 general election, however and supported the Anti-Treaty IRA during the Irish Civil War.
-She was arrested briefly by the Garda Síochána during this time and her shop in D'Olier Street, Dublin was frequently raided.
-Clarke later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 71/18 years service in 1950 at Grade D for her service with Cumann na mBan between 1 April 1916 and 30 March 1923.
+She was not re-elected at the 1922 general election, and supported the Anti-Treaty IRA during the Irish Civil War.
+She was arrested briefly by the Garda Síochána during this time, and her shop in D'Olier Street, Dublin, was frequently raided.
+Clarke was later awarded a pension by the Irish government under the Military Service Pensions Act 1934 for her service with Cumann na mBan between 1916 and 1923.